capitalism-sudo/pla-multi-checker/README.md

 3. Edit the ``IP`` field to contain your switch's IP
 4. Run main.py ``python3 ./main.py``
 5. Open ``http://localhost:8100/`` in your browser
-6. Select the map and options
+6. Select a map index with your desired map, or choose "check all MMOs" to read all MMOs from town.
+7. There are filter options to limit your output.

 ## Warning
 I won't be liable if your Switch get damaged or banned.
 Use at your own risk.